oyindonesia/external-api-docs/source/includes/_fund_disbursement.md

 ### Update Scheduled Disbursement
 This endpoint allows you to update created scheduled disbursement up to a day before the `schedule_date`/`trigger_date`.
 For non-trigger based scheduled disburse, only update to `schedule_date` is allowed.
 For trigger-based scheduled disburse, only update to `trigger_date` is allowed.

+> Below is an example of the code for update scheduled disbursement

 ```shell
 curl -X \
 PUT https://partner.oyindonesia.com/api/scheduled-remit \